Trendyol/ios-guidelines/code_style_guideline/code_style_guideline.md

 ## [**Style**](#style)

 * **Add localization parameters to domain based.
-When adding string key use below logic.**
+When adding string key use below logic.
+And fileName must be end of the extension.**

   <details>